China-xiaoFang/Fast.Element.Plus.Icons/README.md

 In no event shall the author or copyright holder be liable for any claim, damages or other liability, WHETHER ARISING IN CONTRACT, TORT OR OTHERWISE, IN CONNECTION WITH THE SOFTWARE OR ITS USE OR OTHER DEALINGS.
 ```

+`
+Since it is still in the development stage and all functions are not very stable, the Apache-2.0 open source protocol is used for the time being.
+After all functions are stable, the MIT open source license will be adopted.
+`

 ## team member